tom8941/MISP-IOC-Validator/README.md

 **Check the IOC (md5 and sha1) from MISP of the last day and export iocs to a STIX file**

 Check the ioc from MISP which are valid according to the analyser and export ioc to STIX file.
 (Only hashes for the moment)

+The indicator title is the misp attribute id of the IOC.
 ```
 parameter : -l, --last
 parameter : -x STIX_EXPORT_PATH, --stix_export_path STIX_EXPORT_PATH  Valid ioc STIX format file path (only for hashes)